Chjulian/sheffield_HT/README.md

 ```
 The model requires some extra arguments:
 ```
-scale (int, default=6): scale the occupation data in hours reporting.probability (probability, default=0.5): the reporting probability number.import.chains (int, default=5): number of import randomizations
+scale (int, default=6): scale the ward occupation data into fractions of the day.
+E.g. '6' splits into time blocks of 4 hours reporting.probability (probability, default=0.5): the reporting probability number.import.chains (int, default=5): number of import randomizations
 incubation_period: a discrete distribution of the incubation period, can be specified via distcrete::distcrete